caktus/philly-hip/docs/deploy.md

 (hip)$ inv image.up
 ```

 You should see all the supporting containers come up.
-Then navigate to
+When you navigate to
-http://localhost:8000 you should see the site in it's current state.
+http://localhost:8000, you should see the site in its current state.

 ## Deploy